 This is the bit where we tell you why we're doing this

-The aim for us is to get a minimum safe passing distance when being overtaken by motorists.
-Why not ask for 1.5m?
-It's simple really.
-Road infrastructure here in Brisbane is unable to comfortably provide cyclists with such a buffer zone without inconveniencing drivers.
-Until driver attitude's change, we will have a difficult time asking for more than a metre without tension increasing on our roads, and the other major cities are in a similar position.
+The aim for us was always to get a minimum safe passing distance when being overtaken by motorists.
+Initially we didn't ask for 1.5m It seemed simple at the time.
+I felt that road infrastructure in our cities was unable to comfortably provide cyclists with such a buffer zone without inconveniencing drivers.
+I'm embarrassed to say that I made the mistake of thinking that until driver attitude's change, we would have a difficult time asking for more than a metre without tension increasing on our roads, and the other major cities were no different.

-Motorists already have the ability to overtake by one metre or more depending on the road, but research over the last ten years shows that many drivers openly admit to refusing to allow cyclists enough room when passing.
+Motorists already had always had the ability to overtake by one metre or more depending on the road, but research over the last ten years has repeatedly shown that many drivers openly admit to refusing to allow cyclists enough room when passing.
 This is concerning when you consider that safety is a prime concern for existing and potential cyclists.

 According to Wave 3 research conducted in September 1998 by the Queensland Government, an 'unsafe riding environment' was one of the top four reasons why cyclists had stopped riding.
 Queensland Transport market research provided specific data about driver interaction with cyclists.
 They found that 20% of motorists surveyed admitted to failing to move over for cyclists, with males aged under 30 years the least likely to move over.
 21% of motorists said they would not move over for a cyclist if there was lots of traffic in the next lane preventing them from moving over.
 In addition to this, 15% of motorists would fail to move over if they thought the road wasn’t wide enough.

 Queensland Transport’s SafeST research in July 1999 also surveyed motorists’ attitudes towards cyclists.
 The survey found one in five motorists did not regard cyclists as legitimate road users.

 Ten years on and these results Are from market research conducted by AAMI early in 2010...